jasondavides-zz/technical-challenge-beenverified/README.md

 A container allow us to keep separated the environment for the projects and share them with the developers or even with the clients if they want to have a copy of the project, Docker is opensource [Docker](https://www.docker.com/) .
 Here you have a Dockerfile to build your image and run the API.

 ### Thank You
-Thanks BeenVerified for the opportunity :simple_smile: and this challenge, I enjoyed a lot. :clap:
+Thanks **BeenVerified** for the opportunity :smile: and this challenge, I enjoyed a lot. :clap: